 - Bounce Rate – The percentage of total emails sent that could not be successfully delivered to the recipient’s inbox.
 Example: 75 bounced emails ÷ 10,000 total emails sent * 100 = 0.75% bounce rate.
 There are two kinds of bounces to track: “hard” bounces and “soft” bounces.

-- Soft bounces are the result of a temporary problem with a valid email address, such as a full inbox or a problem with the recipient’s server.
+- Soft bounces result from a temporary problem with a valid email address, such as a full inbox or a problem with the recipient’s server.

-- Hard bounces are the result of an invalid, closed, or non-existent email address, and these emails will never be successfully delivered.
+- Hard bounces result from an invalid, closed, or non-existent email address, and these emails will never be successfully delivered.

 Marketing Email Regulations